Parker Family 'Shellshocked' After Being Booted From Flight Over Mask Issue

 PARKER, Colo.
-(CBS4)– Michelle and Erik Harvey had some anxiety as their April 1 flight from Denver to Austin, Texas approached.
-The couple from Parker knew federal law required any passengers over two years old to wear a mask, and they knew their 2½ year old son Jackson didn’t care much for masks.
+(CBS4) – Michelle and Erik Harvey had some anxiety as their April 1 flight from Denver to Texas approached.
+The couple from Parker knew federal law required any passengers over 2 years old to wear a mask, and they knew their 2½ year old son Jackson didn’t care much for masks.

 So they found a mask from the animated movie “Cars” that they thought he might like, and crossed their fingers.
-He wore the mask on to the plane but before takeoff, he pulled it off and wouldn’t put it back on.READ MORE: Foothills Animal Shelter Owes $21,135 For Natural Gas Bill For February, 7 Times More Than Typical Bill
+He wore the mask onto the Austin-bound plane at Denver International Airport but before takeoff he pulled it off and wouldn’t put it back on.READ MORE: Drug Lab Inside Denver Homeless Camp Causes Explosion, City Finds 30 Propane Tanks

 “He grabbed his mask, threw it off and said ‘That’s it,'” said Erik Harvey.